getkuby/kuby-redis/README.md

 ### Redis Gem

-You can also use a redis client like the [Redis gem](https://github.com/redis/redis-rb) directly:
+You can also use the [redis-rb gem](https://github.com/redis/redis-rb) directly:

 ```ruby
 # make sure Kuby config is loaded